robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ![claim](images/tweetyclaim.svg)

 ???
 So we have a top level claim C1 that Tweety can fly.
-Tweety is the subject, fly is the property and the value is can do this without any uncertainty.
-From the context we also know that tweety is an animal.
+Tweety is the subject, fly is the property and the value is it "can" fly without any uncertainty.
+From the context CT1 we also know that tweety is an animal.

 ---